YAMA-EDV/blockphish/README.md

 their victims across Slack, Telegram, forums, as well as email.
 This project streams newly registered SSL certificates using [certstream](https://certstream.calidog.io/) and attempts to identify suspicious domains based on keywords set by the user in near real time.
+You can read about it in more detail in our [blog post](https://www.iosiro.com/blog/blockphish).

 ![usage](https://i.imgur.com/4BGuXkR.gif)